2010 K3 League

-The 2010 K3 League was the fourth season of amateur K3 League.
+The 2010 K3 League was the fourth season of the amateur K3 League.
 The participating clubs were divided into two groups, and the winners and runners-up of both groups qualified for the championship playoffs.
-All clubs had interleague play once after playing home and away season in each group.
-Jeonju Ongoeul withdrew from the league, but Chuncheon FC and Yeonggwang FC joined the league.
+All clubs played an interleague match once after playing a home-and-away season in each group.
+Jeonju Ongoeul withdrew from the league, while Chuncheon FC and Yeonggwang FC joined the league.